Skip to main content

 6.3.
 Specify the server weight — this is a proportional measure indicating the share of requests that the server processes.
 If the weight values are equal, the servers handle an equal number of requests.
 For example, if there is one server with a weight of "2" and two servers with a weight of "1" in a group, the first server will receive 50% of all requests, and the other two will receive 25% each.
 The maximum weight value is 256.

 6.4.
-Optional: to route traffic to a server only if other servers in the group are unavailable, select the Backup checkbox.
+Optional: to direct traffic to a server only when other servers in the group are unavailable, select the Backup checkbox.

 7. Open the Algorithm tab.

-8. Select a request distribution algorithm — Round Robin or Least connections.
+8. Select the request distribution algorithm — Round Robin or Least connections.

-9. Optional: to enable the Sticky Sessions method, select the Sticky sessions checkbox and select a session identifier.
+9. Optional: to enable the Sticky Sessions method, select the Sticky sessions checkbox and choose a session identifier.
 For the APP-cookie identifier, enter the cookie name.

 10. Open the Availability Checks tab.

-11. Select the type of availability check.
+11. Select the availability check type.
 You cannot change the check type after creating the group.

 12. If the HTTP check type is selected, specify the request parameters — method, path, and expected response codes.